-The public notification system in the ERPP consists of a verbal notification initiated by the Evacuation Warden.
+The public notification system in the ERPP consists of verbal notification.
 Door-to-door notification may also be used, as determined by the Emergency Services Unified Command Structure, depending on the nature and scope of the incident.

-8.4.8 Off-Site Assistance Coordination with Municipal Evacuation Requirements
+8.4.8 Offsite Assistance Coordination with Municipal Evacuation Requirements

-The provision of off-site assistance for evacuation is to be coordinated through the Technical Director as described in Table 3 - "Emergency Roles and Their Respective Responsibilities" of the ERPP, in consultation with the Emergency Services Unified Command Structure so that assistance, if required, matches the municipal evacuation plan.
+The provision for offsite assistance for an evacuation is to be coordinated through the Technical Director as described in Table 3 - "Emergency Roles and Their Respective Responsibilities" of the ERPP, in consultation with the Emergency Services Unified Command Structure so that assistance, if required, matches the municipal evacuation plan.